Apple’s pushed its iOS 14.4 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your their performance.

-Apple’s addressed some of these issues with software updates and the latest, iOS 14.1, brings important bug fixes to the iPhone 6s and iPhone 6s Plus.
+Apple’s addressed a lot of these issues with iOS 14 software updates and the latest, iOS 14.4, brings new features and important bug fixes to the iPhone 6s and iPhone 6s Plus.

-If you decide to install iOS 14.1 on your iPhone, note that it requires a fairly large download if your device is currently running iOS 14.0.1.
+If you decide to install iOS 14.4 on your iPhone, note that it requires a pretty large download if your device is currently running iOS 14.3.

-If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 14.1 upgrade will be larger because the features and fixes from iOS updates you skipped are baked in.
+If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 14.4 upgrade could be even larger because the features and fixes from iOS updates you skipped are baked in.

 We’ll start with the software’s performance.
-We’ve been testing iOS 14.1 on the iPhone 6s update for a short time and here’s what we’ve learned.
+We’ve been testing iOS 14.4 on the iPhone 6s update for several days and here’s what we’ve learned thus far.

-iOS 14.1 is running well thus far.
+iOS 14.4 is currently running well.
 Animations and transitions are snappy and apps open up quickly.
 While the user interface would often lag on iOS 13, that hasn’t been the case on iOS 14.